 When David died, it was Ted who put together the magnificent tribute to him at Metropolitan United, and I will be eternally grateful to him for organizing and directing that fitting send-off.

-And our families are connected now in another way: over the past five years, Mary and Ted’s daughter Rosie have forged a friendship that manages to span the 13 subway stops between their respective neighbourhoods, and that sometimes even travels from Toronto to the east coast.
+And our families are connected now in another way: over the past five years, Mary and Ted’s daughter Rosie have forged a friendship that manages to span the 13 subway stops between their respective neighbourhoods.

 It’s a real gift that we will get to see the remount of Jitters at Soulpepper this month.
 Thanks to Ted, cast and crew, and everyone at Soulpepper!